CihangPeng/ROVI/vlm_cross_checking/README.md

 **Our Current Mapping Structure:**

-After the resampling stage (see [previous pipeline stages]), we have a structure where **one image is paired with multiple OVD detection results**.
+After the resampling stage (see [previous stage: Resampling](../resampling)), we have a structure where **one image is paired with multiple OVD detection results**.
 This follows the **resampling approach** mentioned in our paper (like peeling layers of an onion) - each image gets several sampled detection results for verification.

 Our mapping files work as follows: